Have you been injured in a car accident?

 Recent studies show that recovery rates after a car accident are varied and complex.
 Some individuals recover quickly and fully, while others experience ongoing pain and disability.
 It is widely accepted that only 50% of whiplash patients will ever fully recover.
 One study shows that nearly 15.5 million Americans are still suffering from whiplash due to an old motor vehicle accident.
 Another study states that 86% of patients who are symptomatic after 3 months will remain so after 2 years.
 Several studies have concluded that the strongest predictor of successful full recovery is the initial disability score right after the accident.
 Those starting with a low disability score have a high recovery rate and those with a high disability score have a low recovery rate.
 Why do those with a high disability score at the beginning have such a had time reaching a full recovery?

 It is logical that people who are less injured (i.e. 20% disability) will have an easier time reducing their disability rating back down to 10% or less, and those that are more injured (50% or 60% disability) will have a harder time reducing their disability rating down to 10% or less.
 That does not mean that it is impossible for these people to reach a full recovery.
 Another study says that almost all progress seems to occur within the first 3 months after the accident (See Graph #1 below), and almost no progress after 6 months.
 Why does progress start dropping off at 3 months?
-It is our strong belief that progress ends around the same time that care ends.
+It is our strong belief that progress ends around the same time that care ends, or progress ends because everything that can be done for the outer muscles has been done and to see continued progress the focus must be on the deep neck flexor muscles of the neck like the longus colli muscle.

 The high rate of non-recovery in whiplash and other auto accident injuries continues to drive research into whiplash and other disabling conditions, but most research is focussed on how to decrease costs, not how to increase the number of whiplash patients achieving a full recovery.
 There is a push from many government institutions, insurance companies, and corporate healthcare entities, who own said insurance companies, to decrease healthcare utilization.
 The same thing occurs with auto accident injuries.
 It is the job of Insurance Adjusters to decrease costs and push auto accident patients to a quick end of care.
 They have argued directly with our patients that more care for their auto injuries was unnecessary and one even tried quoting the Mayo clinic saying, "low level soft tissue injuries should recover in 6 to 8 weeks", and that more care after this is "unnecessary".